-Service: We serve our partners and stakeholders with excellence and teamwork, seeking innovative solutions to meet transportation and mobility needs.
+Service: We serve our partners and stakeholders with excellence and teamwork, and seek innovative and reliable solutions to meet transportation and mobility needs.

 Sustainability: We are mindful of the impacts of our work on the environment, the economy, and equity, for our community and the VCTC organization.